 Net position is the difference between assets and deferred outflows, and liabilities and deferred inflows.
-Net position invested in capital assets represents capital assets less accumulated depreciation, less any outstanding debt and plus any restricted cash related to the acquisition, construction, or improvement of those assets.
+Net position net investment in capital assets represents capital assets less accumulated depreciation, less any outstanding debt and plus any restricted cash related to the acquisition, construction, or improvement of those assets.

-Restricted net position consisted of revenues received as rentals from a dislocated business that continued to operate on Authority owned property.
-This revenue represented program income related to federal award programs when received and was to be used towards future program related expenditures.
-During 2019, the Authority utilized the restricted proceeds to offset the purchase of land on an approved Federal project.
+Restricted net position consists of revenues received as rentals from a dislocated business that continued to operate on Authority owned property.
+This revenue represents program income related to federal award programs when received and must be used towards future program related expenditures.